 Help us help you!
-Report any suspicious employers to our Employer Development Team.
+Report any suspicious employers to our employer team.

 Undergraduate students may have a full-time, 40 hour/week internship only if they formally withdraw from the university before the academic period begins.
 Questions may be addressed to email@example.com or by calling 303-492-8673.
 Graduate students must apply for a leave of absence and be accepted before accepting a full-time internship during fall or spring semester.

 It is your responsibility to both formally withdraw and to register for the following semester during the normal registration period.

 Please note that opportunities abroad may require substantial out-of-pocket expenses for travel, living expenses and other incidentals.